 The Healthy Guide to Dieting for Weight Loss

 The human body is truly remarkable.
-It does so much stuff, so many things that most of us aren’t even aware of.
-Even inside the smallest cell there is a whole living, breathing system of organelles, proteins, and various other microscopic biological components that constantly work to produce energy and carry out the many essential functions that our cells do for us.
+Even our smallest cells have a whole living, breathing system of organelles, proteins and various other microscopic biological components that constantly work to produce energy and carry out the many essential functions required for our bodies.
 In a very real sense, the human body is complex and strong, capable of achieving so much and able to carry us so far.
-Still, in another and equally real sense our bodies are fragile and they count on us to make a conscious effort to protect it.
+Still, in another and equally real sense, our bodies are fragile and they count on us to make a conscious effort to protect them.

-Weight loss can derive from a truly healthy diet, but the core benefit of eating right is having the energy to meet your dreams and to live the fulfilling lifestyle that helps to prevent disease and premature aging.
-Having the body you deserve isn’t just about having the right amount of fat, but also consuming the optimal nutrients all around so that you can experience a holistic improvement in your wellbeing.
+Weight loss and weight maintenance can derive from a truly healthy diet, but the core benefit of eating right is having the energy to meet your dreams and to live the fulfilling lifestyle that helps to prevent disease and premature aging.
+Having the body you deserve isn’t just about having the right amount of fat, but also consuming the optimal nutrients overall so you can experience a holistic improvement in your well-being.

 First, take some time to breathe